ready. You are currently on: Births

 Inhoud is aan het laden

-Between 2000 and 2019 and in 2021, there were more and more births than deaths in the Flemish Region.
-This always resulted in a positive natural balance.
+Between 2000 and 2019 as well as in 2021, there were increasingly more births than deaths in the Flemish Region.
+This always gave a positive natural balance.

-Slightly more than 1 in 10 newborns does not have the Belgian nationality
+Almost 1 in 7 newborns does not have the Belgian nationality

-In 2022, slightly more than 1 in 10 newborns (13%) in the Flemish Region had a foreign (non-Belgian) nationality.
-It was higher in the Brussels-Capital Region (35%), lower in the Walloon Region (9%).
+Nearly 1 in 7 newborns (14%) in the Flemish Region had a foreign (non-Belgian) nationality in 2023.
+This share was higher in the Brussels Capital Region (35%), lower in the Walloon Region (9%).

-Especially in the Brussels-Capital Region, there were relatively many newborns with the nationality of a country outside the European Union (27%).
+Especially in the Brussels Capital Region, there were relatively many newborns with the nationality of a country outside the European Union (26%).
 This share was much lower for the Flemish and Walloon Regions (both 6%).

-Since 2010, the crude birth rate has decreased in the 3 regions.
-Only in 2021 was there a slight increase in the crude birth rate in the Flemish and Walloon Regions.
+Since 2010, the crude birth rate has fallen in the 3 regions.
+Only in 2021 was there a slight increase in the crude birth rate in the Flemish and Walloon Region.

 High crude birth rates in most Flemish central cities